-HR Analytics tools help organizations generate information using feedback forms, surveys, interviews, performance reviews, customer feedback, and social media to make better HR decisions.
+HR Analytics tools help organizations generate information using feedback forms, surveys, interviews, performance review phrases, customer feedback, and social media to make better HR decisions.
 This information becomes a source to extract insights to understand employee satisfaction.
 HR departments strategize their talent acquisition, management, and T&D strategies to enhance employee satisfaction.
 Satisfied employees are highly engaged, augment organizational performance, and spread a positive word in the market.

 People Analytics Practices

 Here are big data analytics practices for designing and executing your people analytics strategy.

 - Encourage Data-Based decision-making practice

 - Explore for an effective Mix of Analytical Tools

 - Conduct in-depth research on data

 - Generate action plans and insights by analyzing data

 - Secure the security of data, and make policies to govern data